val92130/Supreme-Auto-Checkout/README.md

   >- Extract the downloaded release to a folder of your choice.
   >- Open Google Chrome and type in your address bar **chrome://extensions/** and enable the **Developer** mode option at the top of the page.
   >- Drag the extracted folder containing the extension into Google Chrome.

-# Updating

-If you already have a previous version of the bot installed, I recommend you to **uninstall it before installing the new version** as it can cause issues if the new version introduced some changes in the way the data is saved to the local storage.

-Note: You'll have to reconfigure the bot when you reinstall it.

 # Configuration